DOSull/Spatial-Analysis-and-Modelling/labs/making-maps-in-r/01-making-maps-in-r.md

 auckland <- st_read("ak-tb.geojson")
 ```

 The result tells us that we successfully read a file that contains 103 features (i.e. geographical things), and that each of those features has 5 'fields' of information associated with it.
-Note that to find out more about `st_read` and how it works you can type `?st_read` at any time---the `?` immediately before a function name provides help information.
-For help on a package type `??` before the package name, i.e., `??sf`.
+Note that to find out more about `st_read` and how it works you can type `?st_read` at any time.
+Typing `?` immediately before a function name provides help information.
+Or as you type the function name _RStudio_ will offer you a chance to see more information by hitting **F1**.
+For help on a whole package type `??` before the package name, i.e., `??sf`.

 Back to the data we just loaded.
 We can get a feel for the data using the `as_tibble` function from the `tidyr` package.
 This is a generic function for examining datasets, and shows us the first few rows and columns of the data in a convenient format.